kagaries/MCPRWiki/docs/guides/Intermediate/Entities/Basics.md

 ## EntityType (Entity Registering)

 When you create an entity class, the game doesn't automagically know that entity exists.
-The way the game is able to know that entity exists and use that entity in spawning, rendering, etc..
+The way the game is able to know that entity exists and use that entity in spawning, rendering, etc. is through **Registering**.
 Registering an entity is fairly simple, you'll need to know a couple of things before creating yours though.

 First, you'll want to have an entity class prepared, this is required since we need to create a new one when registering: